Register a Company

 Here are three business structures you may want to consider for your landscaping business:

 If you're feeling a little overwhelmed with the legal stuff, there's no need to worry.
-There are many online legal services out there that will help you to make sure everything is in place before you open.
+There are many online legal services out there that will help you make sure everything is in place before opening your business.
 Here are some legal documents they might recommend for your landscaping business:

 Along with setting up a website and harnessing the power of social media, it's worth joining an online marketplace too.
-These are websites that connect locals who need a job doing, with tradesmen in their local area.
+These are websites that connect locals who need a job doing with tradespeople in their local area.
 Some of the leading platforms include: